Guiding You to Aging Resources

 Ombudsman Services video preview

-In Wisconsin, the Ombudsman Program has statutory authority to provide advocacy services on behalf of long term care consumers aged 60 and over.
+In Wisconsin, the Ombudsman Program has statutory authority to advocate for long-term care consumers aged 60 and over.

 call 1-800-815-0015